Everest View Trek

 • Free Cancellation

-Everest Panorama trek or Everest View trek is one of the most popular and most visited short treks in Nepal which is primarily designed for having panoramic views of Mt.
-Everest from very close, including having dazzling views of dozens of the world’s highest mountains, incredible landscapes, equally popular for exploring ancient Buddhist monasteries, virgin culture, rituals and lifestyles of Sherpa indigenous communities residing alongside the trail.
+Everest Panorama Trek or Everest View Trek is one of the most popular and most visited short treks in Nepal which is primarily designed for having panoramic views of Mt.
+Everest from very close, including having dazzling views of dozens of the world’s highest mountains, incredible landscapes, equally popular for exploring ancient Buddhist monasteries, unexplored culture, rituals and lifestyles of Sherpa indigenous communities residing alongside the trail.

-Everest Panorama trek begins with a short flight from Kathmandu to Lukla Airport and then the trail follows the classic route alongside Dudh Koshi river and then you will reach Namche Bazaar, where you will have a rest a day for acclimatization and also for exploring of Sherpa village.
+Everest Panorama trek begins with a short flight from Kathmandu to Lukla Airport, and then the trail follows the classic route alongside Dudh Koshi River, then you will reach Namche Bazaar, where you will have a rest day for acclimatization and also for exploring of Sherpa village.
 The next day, you will continue trekking to Everest View Point and Everest View Hotel to witness the panoramic mountain view.
-It is regarded to be one of the best viewpoints for having panoramic views of several mountain vistas.
-At Everest View Point, you will stroll around and have amazing views of a number of majestic mountains including Mt.
-Everest, explore all around the Khumjung village, Khumjung monastery and take pictures with the backdrop of the Himalayas and incredible landscapes.
-If you wish to, you will also have an excursion up to Ama Dablam base camp and then after exploring all around you will retrace back to Lukla, subsequently fly back to Kathmandu.
+It is considered one of the best viewpoints for panoramic views of several mountain vistas.
+At Everest View Point, you will stroll around and have amazing views of several majestic mountains, including Mt.
+Everest.
+Explore all around Khumjung village and Khumjung monastery, and take pictures with the backdrop of the Himalayas and incredible landscapes.
+If you wish to, you will also have an excursion up to Ama Dablam base camp, and then after exploring all around, you will retrace to Lukla and fly back to Kathmandu.

 Highlights of Everest View Trek